Simmons' triple-double paces Sixers to 9th straight win - Philly

 With 13 points, 12 rebounds and 11 assists, Simmons has five triple-doubles in his last 10 games and 11 overall.
 The Rookie of the Year candidate did not play after leaving with 3:37 left in the third, giving Philadelphia the kind of performance it needed one game after All-Star center Joel Embiid suffered an orbital eye fracture and a concussion.

+Embiid's absence made the Sixers a quicker team offensively, but they got off to sluggish start on the perimeter, going just 2 for 19 beyond the arc in the first half.

 Philadelphia jumped out to an 11-point lead twice in the second quarter.
-The Hawks pulled within three in the first minute of the third, but the Sixers soon put away the game with a 39-15 run that made it 86-59 entering the fourth.
+The Hawks pulled within three in the first minute of the third before the Sixers put away the game with a 39-15 run that made it 86-59 entering the fourth.

+"Without Joel it just means we run more, we shoot the ball a lot more from 3, and it's a quicker game," Simmons said.
+"But we lose that big presence of him in the post, changing shots and things like that.
+So we lose a lot, but we're able to move the ball a lot quicker."

-Damion Lee finished with a career-high 20 points and Taurean Prince and Isaiah Taylor each added 12 for Atlanta, the NBA's second-worst team.
+Damion Lee finished with a career-high 20 points and Dewayne Dedmon had 11 points and 15 rebounds for Atlanta, the NBA's second-worst team.

 The Sixers, improving to a season-best 15 games over .500, matched the club's longest winning streak since it had nine straight victories from Feb.
 12-March 2, 2003.